- Define the four major components of communication.

 - Reading aloud to children and youth as often as possible.
 You can share picture books, current event stories, or read a longer chapter book over a series of weeks.
 It is important for children and youth to hear and see you reading.

 - Making literature available for children and youth and including a variety of reading levels, subjects, genres (fiction, nonfiction, sci-fi, etc.), and formats to appeal to all children and youth.
 Provide a variety of magazines, newspapers, and paperback and hardbound books.
-Include chapter books, picture books, pop-up books, and technology/screen-based readers.
+Include chapter books, graphic novels, picture books, pop-up books, and technology/screen-based readers.
 Consider including a suggestion box or list so that children and youth may submit requests.
 When possible, include a time dedicated to silent reading, preferably every day.
 Plan opportunities for children and youth to share what they are reading with you and their peers.

 Writing is an important part of communication development because it allows children and youth to express themselves and share information.
 Traditionally, we think of writing as putting pencil to paper, but in today’s society, we also need to include typing and sharing information digitally.
 Children will begin to understand that letters make up words, which make up sentences, and so on.
 Younger school-age children will be learning how to spell words correctly and may spell words based on how they sound, rather than the correct spelling.
 This will continue to improve and develop over time.
 Examples of writing skills, which vary with age level, include:

 - The ability to understand basic punctuation and capitalization

 - The ability to spell sight words and use vocabulary correctly

 - The ability to write effectively for information sharing or creative writing